-Verbal reasoning is a key part of many school entrance exams.
+Verbal reasoning is a key part of many school entrance exams, including the grammar school 11 plus.
 It's not a subject taught on the national curriculum, so many children are unfamiliar with these types of questions.

-Verbal reasoning tests your child’s ability to reason and solve problems with written information.
-At 11 plus, verbal reasoning assesses:
+Verbal reasoning tests your child's ability to solve problems with written information.

 Vocabulary knowledge